 The Origins of Amitabha Buddha Statues

 The belated appearance of the first Amitabha Buddha statues is not so surprising.
 This is because Buddhist sculpture initially did not include depictions of the physical body.
 Indeed, evidence of the first Buddha statues did not appear until over 500 years after Buddhism was founded.

 Popular Appeal of Amitabha Buddha

-Mahayana Buddhism is known as the “great vehicle”.
-It was believed by the Mahayana advocates that the introduction of Amitabha would be necessary to make Mahayana Buddhism a success.
+Mahayana translates from Sanskrit as “great vehicle”.
+It was believed by those advocating for the Mahayana Buddhist school that the invocation of Amitabha would be necessary to make Mahayana Buddhism successful.

-Indeed, the Amitabha meaning is very warm and the Amitabha pure land is very inclusive.
+Indeed, the Amitabha meaning is very reassuring and the Amitabha pure land of “Sukhavati” is very inclusive.
 As a result of this great vehicle, devotees can obtain the assistance of Amitabha Buddha and other Bodhisattvas to relieve their suffering.

-In the Amitabha pure land devotees receive direct teaching and protection from Amitabha in the hopes that they can eventually become enlightened beings.
+In the Amitabha pure land, devotees receive direct teaching and protection from Amitabha in the hopes that they can eventually become enlightened beings.
 All they need to do is recite his name or the Amitabha Buddha mantra.
 Indeed, the emergence of Amitabha Buddha is similar to the emergence of Jesus Christ in Christianity.

-The Mahayana texts say that Amitabha was previously a Bodhisattva named Dharmakara.
-The name Dharmakara is Sanskrit, which translates as “Treasury of Dharma” in Sanskrit.
-Dharmakara had many, many lives as a Bodhisattva that crossed over many eons and worlds.
+According to the Mahayana Buddhist texts, Amitabha was previously a Bodhisattva named Dharmakara.
+The name Dharmakara is Sanskrit, which translates as “Treasury of Dharma” in English.
+Dharmakara served many, many lifetimes as a Bodhisattva that crossed over many eons and worlds.
 As a result, Amitabha accumulated an infinite amount of merit.

 What is the Meaning of Amitabha Buddha Statues

-Due to the infinite amounts of merit accumulated by Dharmakara, the Amitabha meaning has become known as “Immeasurable Light and Life”.
-It should be noted that Amitabha is also known as Amitayus and he highly venerated for his longevity attribute.
+Due to the infinite amounts of merit accumulated by Dharmakara, the Amitabha meaning became established as “Immeasurable Light and Life”.
+It should be noted that Amitabha is also highly venerated for his longevity attribute.
 Indeed, his name, Amitabha is a Sanskrit word that means “infinite light” and Amitayus means “infinite life”.

-Additionally, the Amitabha meaning in the Chinese language.
-In Chinese, Amitabha is known as “Amituofo“.
-Also pronounced as “Emituofo“.
-“Amituo” is the transliteration of the Sanskrit word Amida which means “boundless” and “fo” means Buddha in Chinese.
-When combined the meaning would be “boundless Buddha” which is quite similar to “Buddha of infinite light and life”.
+The name “Amitabha” also has a similar meaning in the Chinese language.
+In Chinese, Amitabha is known as “Amituofo” or “Emituofo“.
+“Amituo” is the transliteration of the Sanskrit word Amida, which means “boundless” and “fo” means Buddha in Chinese.
+When combined the Amitabha meaning would be “boundless Buddha” which is quite similar to “Buddha of infinite light and life”.